smile2game/lite_llama/README.md

 # lite_llama

-The llama model inference lite framework by triton.
+A light llama-like llm inference framework based on the triton kernel.

 ## 特性